Tableau tips: Tableau calendar heat map

 Next, drag it to the columns shelf right before WEEKDAY(Order Date)

 Next, create a calculation ‘Week index’ to set week numbers between 0 & 5 at month level.
-To do this, we’ll use a LOD expression as follows;
+To do this, we’ll use a level of detail (LOD) expression as follows;

 This calculation looks the week number at visualization level and subtracts the minimum week number at month level.